 Q: I won an award, like a pass to go to a festival or workshop, but I can’t go.
 What should I do?

 A: Passes to festivals or workshops represent real money that sponsors have contributed in kind.
-If you can’t go, we would appreciate the pass be returned at the earliest time possible to permit someone else to go.
+If you can’t go, we would appreciate the pass be returned at the earliest time possible to permit someone else to go - perhaps the runner up, or someone else on your team depending on the prize itself.
 Sponsors continue to keep this festival going with their support and we want to ensure that they know their contributions are valued and not squandered.

 Q: I don’t like the catch.
 It’s dumb/there’s too many criteria/it’s too narrow.
 I’m mad.